Darkened5ky/Wind-Waker-Item-and-Map-Tracker/README.md

 ##TODO List:
 - Create a tab for tracking Treasure/Triforce Charts.
 This will take some time and may not be done until post-release.
 (Yes, I do plan on   still doing this potentially.)
-- Decide what to do with the Withered Trees Sidequest.
-Currently it is located at Forest Haven, but I may want to have it show for every     location a withered tree is at.
-So maybe get coordinates for these?
-- Get coordinates for all of the locations the Ghost Ship appears in.
-- Get coordinates for all of the locations Cyclos appears in.
-- Get coordinates for all of the Salvage Corps. locations.
-I don't know where all of these are since there are no lists online.
 - Add vertical broadcaster mode (dv)
 - Minor update to map graphic (dv)
 - Stylize settings text for broadcaster view (dv)
-- Update Forsaken Fortress to reflect both locations (dv)
 - Ideally change Earth and Wind Temple icons to in game renders instead of silhouettes to match the rest of the row (dv)